ZXeno/Stark-Log-Viewer/ReadMe.md

 Stark Log Viewer was birthed from a deep dissatisfaction with existing log viewers that were freely available and not tied into an existing solution or product on the market.
 This open-source viewer is inteded to be simple and fast, with a minimalist feature set, but powerful enough to sort and read Windows event logs quickly.
 No bloatware, open-source, and using a tech stack you probably won't expect.

-### More to come
+### Roadmap
 There's more in the works, but a firm roadmap hasn't been created yet.
-It's very simple, quickly thrown together, and still a bit messy at the moment, but active development is on-going!
+As of right now it's very simple, quickly thrown together, and still a bit messy at the moment.
+However, active development is on-going.
+There are some features planned that are in the works.

+Planned features:
+  * Sort by column contents
+  * Filter by each column type
+  * Save to CSV, Plaintext, or JSON format
+  * Copy more than one log to clipboard at a time.
+  * Dark Mode

 ### Contribution
 If you find any issues, please open an issue in the tracker.
-If you would like to contribute code, please submit a pull request!
+If you would like to contribute code, please fork the project and submit a pull request!

+Currently, things that this project needs that are not in th feature list but need to be done: tests, startup performance improvements, documentation, and someone with a sense for UI style.

 ##### Setting Up The Dev Environment
 First, you'll need to set up [Electron.NET](https://github.com/ElectronNET/Electron.NET).